telerik/kendo-ui-core/docs/api/javascript/ui/dropdownlist.md

 Specifies a static HTML content, which will be displayed if no results are found or the underlying data source is empty.
 The popup will open when 'noDataTemplate' is defined.

-> **Important** Widget does not pass a model to the noData template.
+> The widget does not pass a model to the noData template.
 Use this option only with static HTML.

 #### Example - specify headerTemplate as a string